 The Child Welfare Stipend Program is a partnership between the Virginia Department of Social Services and five state universities within Virginia, including Virginia Commonwealth University.
 This specialized training program, funded through title IV-E of the Social Security Act, prepares social work students for a career in public child welfare.
 M.S.W. students accepted into this program receive a $10,000 stipend per academic year.
-In exchange for the stipend and extensive child welfare training, the stipend recipient must commit to work at a local department of social services within the Commonwealth of Virginia, in foster care or adoption, one calendar year for each academic year the stipend was received.
+In exchange for the stipend and extensive child welfare training, the stipend recipient has a work payback requirement to work at a local department of social services within the Commonwealth of Virginia, in foster care or adoption, one calendar year for each academic year the stipend was received.

 More information about the Child Welfare Stipend Program is available online.

 For questions about the program, contact Naomi Reddish, Child Welfare Stipend Program coordinator, at email@example.com.

 Outside of the classroom, you can expand your experience by taking part in a student-run organization.
 To get involved, email us at firstname.lastname@example.org.